How To Build A Ball Arsenal

 A ball motion study conducted by the United States Bowling Congress clearly indicated that surface finish affects ball reaction significantly.
 Since the microscopic peaks and valleys play such an important role, certainly it is very important to keep your bowling gear clean and tuned.

 At the very minimum, towel the oil off your ball regularly during competition.
-If you watch the professionals on tour, you'll notice that they wipe oil off their equipment before almost every shot.
+If you watch the professionals on tour, you'll notice that they wipe oil off their equipment before nearly every shot.
 This helps to ensure consistent ball motion.
 We have various options for oil removal and cleaning on the MOTIV accessories page.

 Toweling off your ball and cleaning it regularly will extend the performance life of your bowling arsenal and will also improve the consistency of your ball reaction.

 Before we explain how to tune a ball, it is important to mention why tuning is necessary.
 Every ball has a specific factory finish or "box finish".
 A lower grit number equates to a more aggressive finish with deeper valleys and higher peaks.
 This surface creates more traction in the oil, but also wears down much faster than a finer finish, such as 5000 Grit.
 A dull sanded ball will actually develop a glossy track after many games because the peaks wear down.
 A ball with a highly polished box finish, however, gets nicks and scratches in the track area after many games are bowled, which can cause the ball to read the lane a little sooner than desired.

 This is explained so that you realize using a ball cleaner alone will not keep your equipment completely tuned.
-When you begin to notice a difference in performance, or you can see that the track area looks quite different than the rest of the ball, it is time to tune the performance using either Power Gel Scuff or Power Gel Polish.
+When you begin to notice a difference in performance, or you can see that the track area looks quite different than the rest of the ball, it is time to tune the performance using either Power Gel SCUFF or Power Gel SHINE.
 Both products are USBC Approved.